 - Who will be responsible for cleaning and maintaining the coffee brewers?

 - How will the supplies be replenished – will one of your employees order the products or will the coffee service company handle the inventory?

 - Does your company have a green initiative?

 As you can see, there is much thought and preparation that goes into choosing an office coffee service program; however, all these collective decisions make your company’s coffee program successful, tailor-made for your employees.
-Let’s walk through each of the questions above to help you through this process.
+Let’s walk through each of the questions related to office coffee station to help you through this process.

 BEST OFFICE COFFEE MACHINES

 First, consider what kind of coffee system you want to offer your employees: Bean-to-Cup, Single Cup, or Fractional Pack drip-brewer.
 Bean-to-cup machines offer customizable drinks with different coffee blends and a wide selection of options.
 A.H. uses Cafection bean-to-cup machines that brew an excellent cup of coffee.
 There is also an app to have touch-free dispensing for this brewer.

 Single-cup machines such as Keurig, Bunn Pods, and Flavia dispense one cup of coffee per brew.
 The benefit of using a single cup machine is that employees have a variety of different brands and coffee blends to choose from.
 K-cups may be used in any Keurig machine, so different machines such as Bunn Pods or Flavia might be a better choice to prevent items from going home.
 These single cup options have a higher cost-per-cup than traditional drip-brewers, but the ease of use and variety of coffee selections can make a single cup machine the perfect solution for your office.